bvrsr3/Computational-Fluid-Dynamics/Parallel 1D heat diffusion/README.md

 </div>

 The following are the main considerations for writing the parallel code:
-1. Proc0 inputs and broadcasting to other processors
+1. Proc0 receives inputs from the "input file" and broadcasts to other processors
 2. Generating global grid and local grid for each processor
 3. Enforcing BCs for each processor
 4. Display local output